Other Compliance Issues

 - All SDSU Research Foundation staff, PIs, project directors and entities working on behalf of SDSURF are subject to these guidelines and policies, and adhering to SDSU Information Security policies and procedures, including periodic Security Awareness Orientation training.

-All SDSU Research Foundation active employees are eligible for a campus hosted e-mail account.
-Others with special relationships with SDSURF, such as volunteers, may be issued accounts upon approval.
-The @mail, @foundation, and @kpbs.org mail accounts are all issued and maintained by SDSU and hosted by Google Apps Gmail.
-Accounts are managed by SDSU Enterprise Technology Services (ETS).
-Legal first and last name, date of birth and RedID are required to request a campus hosted e-mail account. http://ets.sdsu.edu/helpdesk/email.htm.
+All SDSU Research Foundation active employees are assigned an official campus hosted @sdsu.edu e-mail account.
+Others with special relationships with SDSU Research Foundation, such as volunteers, may be issued accounts upon approval.
+The @sdsu.edu and @kpbs.org mail accounts are all issued and maintained by SDSU and hosted by Google Apps Gmail.
+Accounts are managed by SDSU IT Division.

 It is each account user’s responsibility to manage e-mail messages classified as official communications in accordance with CSU, SDSU and SDSU Research Foundation records management policies.
 E-mail is not a good archival system for important documents.
 Employees should work with their supervisors and IT Help Desk to determine the best method for preserving and managing e-mail messages that contain information that should be classified as an official record.

 Mailbox permissions are disabled and purged upon request or when the person no longer meets eligibility requirements, typically a grace period beyond the employee’s termination date.
-It is the responsibility of the PI and/or employee’s manager to preserve any e-mail communications classified as official business records when an employee separates employment with the research foundation.
+It is the responsibility of the PI and/or employee’s manager to preserve any e-mail communications classified as official business records when an employee separates employment with the SDSU Research Foundation.

-The Technology Transfer Office (TTO) manages all aspects of intellectual property (IP) with the goal of bringing qualifying properties to the open market.
-It helps to identify discoveries and creative works that need protection and have commercial potential.
+The Technology Transfer Office (TTO) manages intellectual property (IP) derived from research with the goal of bringing impactful innovations and creative works to the market for public benefit.
+TTO helps to identify discoveries and creative works that need protection and have commercial potential.
 In addition, the TTO provides appropriate documents for the protection of IP, such as confidential disclosure documents.
-Managing the commercialization of these inventions, authored works, and other projects is also part of the TTO service.
-Other services include patent, copyright, and trademark filing, technology assessment, as well as marketing and marketing research.
-For additional information access: http://tto.sdsu.edu/.
+Nurturing efforts to commercialize these inventions, authored works, and other projects is also part of the TTO service.
+Other services include management of patent, copyright, and trademark filing, technology assessment, as well as marketing and marketing research.

-SDSU is committed to achieving the highest standards in its conduct of research.
+SDSU Research Foundation and SDSU is committed to achieving the highest standards in its conduct of research.
 Through the University Research Council, standing committees implement federal, state and institutional policies associated with research compliance as well as research development and promotion.
-Sponsored Research Contracting and Compliance (SRCC) in collaboration with the SDSU Division of Research Affairs has oversight of regulatory assurances between the federal government and the university.
+SRCC in collaboration with the SDSU Division of Research Affairs has oversight of regulatory assurances between the federal government and the university.
 These assurances are agreements that detail the responsibilities of those involved in the conduct of research to ensure the research is carried out in a manner consistent with accepted standards of ethical research practices.
 Programs that support research integrity and compliance include:

 - Office of Laboratory Animal Care (OLAC)